Oh Jeju! Oh Korean Fried Chicken! Oh Jeju Tangerines! haha

 * Caesar Salad Bowl - You can also pick up a lettuce serving bag to make your own salad.

 * Marinated Salad Fish & Chicken - Add to a cooked rice 5pk for an easy meal!

 * Pancake Muffins & Pancakes - This is just Japanese genius!
 It's a fluffy pancake muffin with maple syrup in the middle!
 My accommodation allowed guests to have 3 for free.
 Japanese convenience stores have a flat pancake version with butter and maple syrup in the middle!
 Both are tasty!

 * Chocolate and Vanilla Swirl Waffle Cone - There is chocolate syrup swirled into the ice cream with a chocolate lining inside the waffle cone.
 Wha Whaaat!
 Delicious!

-* Kagome brand Smoothies - 16 veggies and 5 fruits + fiber - If you don't want to head to the supermarket for fresh fruits and veggies, here's your alternative!
+* Kagome Smoothies or Japanese Vegetable Drinks - If you don't want to head to the supermarket for fresh fruits and veggies, here are your alternatives!

 I purchased my first blanket scarf in Japan for Fall and Winter.
 The jokes kept flowing into my head though when I tried to figure out all of its uses.
 It's pretty darn genius though for travelers!
 Here's why!....

 * Blanket - This is an obvious use for a blanket scarf.
 It's great for extra bedding at your accommodations, sitting in planes, chillaxing in trains, etc. I personally purchased the color red because of the association with Fall, energy, warmth, fire, and the live life to the fullest Root Chakra!
 Red is also eye catching.
 It gives any piece of clothing a pop of color during the seasonal weather changes! :)